Secondary Glazing Sash Windows

 Yes!
 Your home will benefit from excellent levels of thermal efficiency and noise reduction when you install our Secondary Glazing.
 It also acts as a second barrier against unwanted intruders, helping to keep your home safe and secure!

 There are six main types of secondary glazing!
-Lift out Units - Used when the primary window is fixed, or when the primary window is required to open for ventilation.
+Our expert team will help you decide which style is best suited to your windows.
+Lift Out Units - Used when the primary window is fixed, or when the primary window is required to open for ventilation.
 Hinged Units - These units are used with casement or hinged primary windows.
-Vertical Sliders - The perfect addition to vertical sliding sashes.
-Meaning the meeting rails align with the primary window meeting rail.
+Vertical Sliders - The perfect addition to vertical sliding sash windows.
+The meeting rails align with the primary window meeting rail.
 Horizontal Sliders - Used in conjunction with casement or sash primary windows.
 That requires full access and where the casement window has sufficient space internally to open the secondary glazing.
 Bespoke - Ideal for more traditional properties, secondary glazing can be installed to unique primary windows.
 Fixed - Used for an independent window that is fitted internally.

 Secondary Glazing can be a very effective way of enhancing thermal efficiency, security, and noise reduction in your home!
-The second window acts as a barrier between your home and the outside world.
+The second window acts as a barrier between your UK property and the outside world.
+Experience a home that is 80% quieter and 65% warmer all year round.

 Can you add Secondary Glazing to existing windows?